alanshaw/chatterbox-core/README.md

 ### `messages.json`

 Length limited messages received by a peer.
-Stored by `receivedAt` in descending order.
+Stored by `receivedAt` in ascending order.

 ```json
 [